The Grand Illusion (1977)

 1.The Grand Illusion 2.Fooling Yourself 3.Superstars 4.Come Sail Away 5.Miss America 6.Man in the Wilderness 7.Castlewalls 8.The Grand Finale

 The seventh studio album for Styx has now been revealed as the album that would make or break them.
-Dennis DeYoung later admitted that he stated to himself during the recording: "If this doesn't work, I'm going back to being a school teacher".
+Dennis DeYoung later admitted that he told himself during the recording: “If this doesn’t work, I’m going back to being a school teacher.”
 He would soon find out that he could stay away from the schoolyard permanently.
-Ironically, the concept here (and the band didn't disguise it in any way) was how success and stardom is misconceived as a synonym for happiness.
-Ironic because the band hadn't quite made it yet, although they were winning new fans every day as they toured persistently.
-The album is filled with "grand illusions" and serves as one of the darkest (although strongest) pieces in their catalog.
+Ironically, the concept here (and the band didn’t disguise it in any way) was how success and stardom are often mistaken as synonyms for happiness.
+Ironic, because the band hadn’t quite made it yet—although they were gaining fans every day through persistent touring.
+The album is full of Grand Illusions, and stands as one of the darkest (although strongest) pieces in their catalog.

-Consider the strongest piece on the release (perhaps the strongest ever?), Come Sail Away.
-What seems as a pleasurable journey into the fantasies of childhood youth, it's actually a desperate plea for acceptance in the world the band had been immersed in, wishing that "a gathering of angels" would take them to a better place.
-Tommy Shaw has anything but a sophomore slump, yet as beautiful as Man in the Wilderness is, we still hear cries of pathos from the troubled minstrel: "Sometimes it makes no sense it all", he tells us over and over again.
+Consider the strongest piece on the release (perhaps the strongest ever?): Come Sail Away.
+What seems like a pleasant journey through childhood fantasy is actually a desperate plea for understanding and acceptance in a world the band had only begun to fully enter.
+Tommy Shaw avoids the dreaded sophomore slump entirely, delivering the haunting Man in the Wilderness, a beautiful yet melancholy reflection of isolation.
+“Sometimes it makes no sense at all,” he tells us, over and over again.

 Go back to the main page